ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 allocated afresh in every `_ifma`.
 The immediate investigation should determine whether reusing workspace storage (or moving it to a small reusable helper object) yields a material gain before changing arithmetic or cutoff semantics.

+### 9.80 Reusable dense accumulator workspace (2026-09-24)

+The QR-preconditioned dense kernel still allocated and initialised its dense workspace vectors afresh for every `_ifma` call.
+A reusable `thread_local` workspace is now used instead.
+The slot map grows only when a larger product is encountered; touched-slot and coefficient vectors retain capacity between calls.
+At the end of each product only the slots actually used are reset to the unused sentinel.

+The arithmetic and cutoff semantics are unchanged: products still use `mul_err`, collisions still use `add_err`, and sweeping still happens only after complete coefficient aggregation.

+The benchmark remains a single `preconditioned_dense_3e-14` run.
+Lightweight workspace counters report total calls, slot-map growth events, touched/coefficient capacity growth events, maximum slot count, and maximum touched count.